2007 BMW Alpina B7

 The car came with full service records which I have catalogued below... all typical stuff for a BMW E65.

 Not surprisingly, some of the dealer prices are outrageous such as $863 for spark plugs and $860 ea for window regulators!
-As is often the case with BMW ownership, the previous owner became tired of sinking money into the car.
+As is often the case with BMW ownership, the previous owner became tired of sinking money into this car.

 The underside of this car is completely dry which was a bit of a surprise!
 Most BMW's of this vintage leak oil if not properly maintained.
 The alternator bracket seal which often leaks has already been replaced.